QiuyanGuo/Emergency-Room-Simulation/README.md

 ## Hypothesis or hypotheses before running the simulation:
 - When utilization results > 1, patients must need to wait for nurse or doctor, vice versa
+- For a given number of patients in an hour, 1/2 number of nurses and 1/4 number of nurses should be reasonable

 ## Analytical Summary of findings:
 - We indeed needed to change the assumptions several times based on the simulation outcomes during the process